tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/44-view-transition.md

 ## Information

+This is the second of two animation challenges, the goal of this series is to master animations in Angular.

 The View Transition API is a brand new API that provides a set of features that allow developers to control and manipulate the transitions and animations between views within an application.
 It plays a pivotal role in enhancing the user experience (UX), bringing applications to life with engaging and captivating transitions to guide users through different pages or sections of the app.